caleabc/caleabc/README.md

 - ⚡ Fun fact: ...
 -->

-## Hey there!
+## About me
-.

-.

-## My day-to-day work.
-As an app developer, I write and maintain code, collaborate with team members, debug issues, and ensure our applications run smoothly.
+As an app developer, I write and maintain code, collaborate with team members, debug issues, and ensure applications run smoothly.

-## Outside of work.
-Going out for a cup of coffee or for some snack, meet friends.
+Outside of work, I go out for a cup of coffee or for some snack, meet friends.
 When I have some free time, I take a bicycle and go for a ride.

-## I'm glad to respond
-You can message me here calechfs@gmail.com
+I'm glad to respond, you can message me here calechfs@gmail.com